igruenig/switch/README.md

 # IGSwitch

-A customisable Switch based on UIControl and written in Swift 2.0.
+A customisable Switch based on UIControl.

 ## Example